 Mackie’s milk retail business grew with doorstep delivery of Mackie’s Milk – ‘fresh from the farm’ to our local area.
 Sold to Kennerty Farm Dairy in 1964, but restarted local rounds in late 1960s, and by 1994 Mackie’s had a substantial Milk processing dairy with milk retail with turnover £12m and employing 250 people

 Milk was in everchanging formats.
 We initially had returnable bottles branded with MACKIE’S MILK and over the years this changed to (the messiest!) milk in sachet bags, then cardboard cartons and plastic bottles.
-Taste for milk were varied too – from “Top of the milk” the very creamiest to skimmed milk.
+Taste for milk varied too – from “Top of the milk” the very creamiest to skimmed milk.
 This was the drive behind us making ice cream as we eventually had surplus cream due to the popularlity of semi-skimmed milk.

 After 74 years we entered the world of real dairy ice cream using surplus cream from semi-skimmed milk.
 We’d make ice cream in the mornings and sell locally in the afternoon.
 First appearance in a supermarket was Fine Fare in Aberdeen and early growth was with Safeway’s supermarkets.
 Natural ice cream was our first dairy ice cream, very similar to the Traditional flavour you might enjoy today.
 The original flavour was, (and Traditional still is) a natural creamy ice cream with no other added flavour.
 The name was changed because “natural” is deemed a restricted use word on labelling regulations, however it’s tricky to avoid using when describing the flavour!

 We made a Strawberry frozen yogurt called...
 Paradice!
 We were ahead of the game with the product – perhaps not our name!
 While it is very popular in many other countries Frozen yogurt has still never really taken off in Britain, do you think it ever will?